 Despite being relatively small, Cordoba certainly packs a punch!
 Due to it having a diverse, interesting history, there is so much to discover and learn here.
 If you like history, you’ll LOVE Cordoba, and if you don’t like history… you’ll still love it!

-Here are a few of the highlight that you can’t miss when visiting this fascinating city.
+Here are a few of the highlights that you can’t miss when visiting this fascinating city.

 - Mosque-Cathedral Of Cordoba